 I fully expected him to mostly ignore the quiche and I was completely ok with the idea of having the leftovers to bring to work for lunch throughout the week.

 So imagine my surprise when he got a second piece and told me it was the best quiche he’s ever had.
 I was even more shocked when he willingly helped himself to the leftovers the next day despite there being plenty of other options!

 I guess I have a winner here!
 I ended up having to bring other leftovers for lunch instead!

 Of course you can adapt this super easily.
-If you don’t have any ham, you could always thrown in a handful of crumbled bacon.
+If you don’t have any ham, you could always thrown in a handful of crumbled bacon or some browned sausage.